A System of Interaction and Structure III: The Complexity of BV and Pomset Logic

-The second correctness criterion is more in the tradition of other known correctness criteria for $\MLLm$ as it works on a structure that is directly derived from the formula trees.
+The second correctness criterion, that we are going to show now, is more in the tradition of other known correctness criteria for $\MLLm$, as it works on a structure that is directly derived from the formula trees.
 More precisely, we define inductively for each formula $C$ its \emph{RB-tree}, denoted as $\rbtree(C)$, as shown in Figure~\ref{fig:rb-tree}.
-Technically speaking this not a tree in the graph-theoretical sense, but we use the name as it carries the structure of the formula tree.
+Technically speaking this not a tree in the graph-theoretical sense, but we use the name as it carries the structure of the formula tree.\looseness=-1

 If we have a sequent $\Gamma$, then $\rbtree(\Gamma)$ is obtained from the RB-trees of the formulas in $\Gamma$ which are connected at the roots via the edges corresponding to the series-parallel order of the sequent structure (see the discussion following Proposition~\ref{prop:sp-orders}).
 In order to obtain an RB-digraph, we need to add the $B$-edges corresponding to the linking~$\linking$.
 We denote this RB-digraph by $\treeRB{\Gamma,\linking}$ and call it the \emph{tree-like RB-prenet} of $\Gamma$ and $\linking$.